 Is Bari Worth Visiting?

-Given its beaches, food, authenticity, and ancient past, the Puglia region has something for everyone to discover.
+Given its beaches, local food, authenticity, and ancient past, the Puglia region has something for everyone to discover.
 And, this list of what to see in Bari is just the start!

 What things to see in Bari are on your list?